 Cut to a flattering figure-skimming fit, the eye-catching floral dress features a High neckline with a soft velvet band to the trim, smock front panel with ruched detailing and soft velvet trim, velvet ribbon collar and invisible zip back opening.

-The dress is currently available at Very Exclusive for £490.00.
+The dress was available at Very Exclusive for £490.00 before selling out.

-Once again Duchess was seen wearing Kiki McDonough Candy Pink Tourmaline & Green Amethyst Drop Earrings that she last wore during the visit to Portrait Gala in last March.
+The Duchess of Cambridge gave her outfit a dazzling look by wearing Kiki McDonough Candy Pink Tourmaline & Green Amethyst Drop Earrings that she last wore during the visit to Portrait Gala in last March.